Candice1926/fa22-prj-pcbarko-schen176--mettler3-yc62-gianghl2/README.md

 In completing this project, our group developed several new capabilities including generating random alphanumeric strings to query the Spotify API, cleaning a very large dataset (scanning for duplicated, etc.), interactive plots and tables using Shiny, and comparing performance of several different models.

 Code and results for the final project, the presentation slides are located in the "Final_Project" directory, and intermediate versions are located in the "Old_Analysis" and "Old_Data" directories.
 The pdf version of the report "Final_Project_Final_Version.pdf" does not contain interactive plots in the exploratory data analysis section.
-To view the interactive plots, the file "Final_Project_Final_Version.Rmd" needs to be rendered as HTML.
+To view the interactive plots, the file "Final_Project_Final_Version.Rmd" needs to be rendered as HTML (this will take a few minutes due to the large dataset).

 Our presentation recording can be found in [this Zoom sharable link](https://illinois.zoom.us/rec/share/wgnldplAVJ11KXBDpZqj_iaggfZTFVcBZxsaJJAXLqCjPNkaHFvC40NBdPi3-f9e.Ly11BeAL20kEPCLA
 ) or [Mediaspace](https://mediaspace.illinois.edu/media/t/1_mo51579s) or [Box](https://uofi.box.com/s/ukrucds8tv3i4kt2srkleohk1dxb6wmw)